The biggest fear for many home sellers is having their house sit on the market.

 It’s not what you were expecting, but it’s not the worst offer.

-After discussing with your agent, you decide to send a counteroffer to the buyer at the asking price.
+After discussing with your realtor, you decide to send a counteroffer to the buyer at the asking price.

 You’re hoping they accept it, but you’ll be satisfied meeting the buyer halfway.